 Within the 66 Officers there are the following:

-The following divisions report directly to Captain Raymond Kovach (Officer In Charge):
+The following divisions report directly to Chief Raymond Kovach:

 Patrol: Capt.
 Ronald Polonkay, Division Commander

-Operations (Traffic/ Emergency Management): Sgt.
-Michael Marsh EMC, Unit Commander
+Operations (Traffic/ Emergency Management): Lt.
+Michael Marsh EMC, Division Commander

 A Sub Station is operated at 159 Grand St. by the Special Services Division from which houses the Community Policing Unit, and the DARE instructional Unit.

 The Garfield Police Department is its own Public Safety Answering Point answering its own 9-1-1 calls and dispatches for Police, Fire, and EMS.